 The level of risk associated with any particular horse will depend on the management of the horse while it was in the affected country.
 Depending on the particular scenario, the following recommendations apply:

-Horses regarded as primary contacts (those arriving from premises which are infected, quarantined or under investigation for EIA) are at increased risk of disease and should be placed in isolation and reported immediately to the local Field Service office of the APHA, who will arrange for a veterinary enquiry to be carried out.
-The RVL of the APHA will decide on measures to be taken, taking into consideration the risk factors involved.
+Horses regarded as primary contacts (those arriving from premises which are infected, quarantined or under investigation for EIA) are at increased risk of disease and should be placed in isolation and reported immediately to the APHA, who will arrange for a veterinary enquiry to be carried out.
+The APHA will decide on measures to be taken, taking into consideration the risk factors involved.
 Restrictions may be placed on the premises where the horse is located.

 The level of risk for horses regarded as secondary contacts (those which have come into contact with primary contact horse(s)) depends on the degree and nature of the connection with the primary contacts.
-Each individual case should be considered carefully but all such horses should be closely monitored and, if there is any cause for concern, the horse should be isolated and reported to the RVL of the APHA.
+Each individual case should be considered carefully but all such horses should be closely monitored and, if there is any cause for concern, the horse should be isolated and reported to the local APHA Field Service office.

 Horses arriving or returning from an affected country that have not visited infected premises or premises under quarantine or investigation, or come into contact with infected horses or primary contacts, have a low risk of infection.
 The health of the horse should be monitored and veterinary advice sought if there is any cause for concern.